ABOUT the ART

 240 gsm resin-coated paper is 10 mil., bright white, high-gloss finish.

-What is a Artist Proof?
+Artist Proof?

 Artist's Proofs are made during the process of fine tuning the final tone, contrast and color on the artwork.
 Once the final adjustments are made, 12 ARTIST PROOFS are made on 13x19 inch professional luster premium photo paper, 72lb., 270 gsm.
 Artist Proofs are limited edition, hand signed, numbered and custom embossed.